marina601/scooter-circle/README.md

 ### View for logged in User:

 -	A logged-in user will benefit from the full functionality of the site.
--	The navigation links will contain (Products, Profile, Add Review, Logout)
+-	The navigation links will contain (Home, Products, Profile, Add Review, Logout)
 -	Logged in user can view the full range of products available on the site
 -	Logged in user can add a review by clicking on the product, where an empty text field will be provided for them
 -	Logged in user can view other users reviews for the selected product